jharwell/sierra/docs/src/getting-started/why-sierra.rst

 keep the proprietary code strictly separate.

 **How SIERRA helps:** SIERRA's :ref:`plugins/expdef` system supports JSON and YAML natively, so migrating the input format requires only changing ``--expdef``, not rewriting experiment definitions.
-The :ref:`plugins/prod` plugin system is
-extensible: Bob's team can write a custom ``prod`` plugin that generates interactive webplots while the rest of the pipeline remains unchanged.
+The :ref:`plugins/prod` plugin system is extensible: Bob's team can write a custom :ref:`--prod<src/reference/cli:sierra-cli---prod>` plugin that generates interactive webplots while the rest of the pipeline remains unchanged.
 Because SIERRA's project plugins live in a separate repository from SIERRA itself, classified projects can be kept entirely private.

 Use Case #4: Candace The ML Engineer
 =====================================